fenago/cockroachdb-terraform/md/Lab_2.md

-# Lab 2: Install Terraform
+# Lab 2: Getting Started with Terraform

 Retrieve the `terraform` binary by downloading a pre-compiled binary or compiling it from source.